Veridise/midnight-extractor/README.md

 - `crates/extractor-core`: Core types shared across modules in the extractor.
 - `crates/harnesses`: All the harnesses created as entry points for extraction.

 The `docs` directory contains the user manual of the tool, describing how to run the tool, and how to add new harnesses and maintain existing ones.
+A live version of the docs can be found [here](https://veridise.github.io/midnight-extractor).

 If any directory mentioned here is missing then that component has not been released yet.